 Pages with tag Volkswagen

-- 2017 VW e-Golf offers improved range and fuel economy This is a significant improvement over the current VW e-Golf.
+- 2017 VW e-Golf offers improved range and fuel economy: This is a significant improvement over the current VW e-Golf.
 Improved driving range will be the common theme the next couple years.
 While they aren't announcing the MSRP it's possible VW will do as Hyundai, and instead of going for 200+ miles range at a $30-35,000 MSRP, they'll go for a lower MSRP instead.

 Volkswagen has been making big claims for years, that VW would be the prominent electric vehicle seller offering a full range of EV's.
 Here they are again making a big claim.
 VW is asking us to believe that during 2010 they'll sell 150,000 electric cars of which 100,000 will be the VW I.D. and VW I.D.
 SUV.
 VW plans to jump from zero ID sales to 100,000 per year over the next 2 years.
 But, how will that be done?To do that VW has developed the MEB vehicle architecture.

-- Volkswagen and Google to collaborate on Quantum Computing for improved cars and driving <p>Volkswagen and Google are announcing a plan to do some kind of research using Quantum Computing.
+Volkswagen and Google are announcing a plan to do some kind of research using Quantum Computing.
 The focus of the research is said to be "traffic optimization" meaning aids to drivers navigating through cities, "high-performance batteries" meaning using computing resources to guide R&D of high performance battery materials, and "machine learning" as applied to the artificial intelligence required for autonomous driving.
 It's not clear from the press release how "Quantum Computing" is used in relation to this sort of research.
 Each of those tasks does require extremely high computational capabilities, and perhaps the team is looking to quantum computing to implement super-computer capabilities within the space constraints of a family car.
 The autonomous cars I've seen were dominated by the computing equipment being carried on-board, which obviously would be unacceptable for a regular car, meaning that some kind of magic computational wizardry will be required to shrink the enormous computational requirements into a tiny box.

 - Volkswagen and NVidia to infuse AI into future vehicle lineup

 A few years ago the Volkswagen Group showed the I.D.
 Buzz concept car.
 Think the iconic VW Microbus modernized with various things including an electric drive-train.
 Now that Volkswagen was found guilty of defrauding emissions regulation systems around the world by faking emissions results in Diesel cars, they're looking to launch more electric vehicles.
 In this case they're bringing the I.D. to production, with it going on sale in 2022.

 Volkswagen is announcing a return to the Pikes Peak International Hill Climb in 2018, driving a custom-built four-wheel-drive all-electric race car.
 It will have been 31 years since Volkswagen's last attempt at that race, in that case with a highly modified VW Golf that failed to reach the finish line.
 Pikes Peak is a very dangerous race course, climbing up to the top of the 14,000+ foot Pikes Peak near Colorado Springs CO.
-As you might expect, the course includes many stretches of road carved literally out of a cliff face, and a single mistake can send a racer plunging down a thousand-foot high cliff.</p> <p>In recent years electric vehicles have made a significant showing. <a href="https://longtailpipe.com/2015/06/28/electric-cars-take-1-2-in-pikes-peak-international-hill-climb-electric-bikers-do-well-too/">In 2015 electric cars won outright, taking both 1st and 2nd place</a>. <a href="http://www.electricracenews.com/2013/07/lightning-motorcycles-makes-motorsports.html">In 2012, Lightning Motorcycles won the motorcycle field outright, beating the entire motorcycle field by 20 seconds</a>.</p> <p>Racing is one place where electric vehicles will prove themselves to the public.
-The stereotypical die-hard petrol-head fast-car-fanatic will need to see concretely that electric cars can serve their need-for-speed.
-To the extent that these people are influencers, the more who convert from fast-petrol-cars to fast-electric-cars the more successful will be this project of converting to electric vehicles.</p>
+As you might expect, the course includes many stretches of road carved literally out of a cliff face, and a single mistake can send a racer plunging down a thousand-foot high cliff.

 - Volkswagen unveils all-electric I.D.
 Vizzion concept at the Geneva Motor Show

 - Volkswagen unveils fully-electric I.D.
-R Pikes Peak Volkswagen Motorsport is seeking to break the existing Pikes Peak International Hill Climb electric car record - 8:57.118 minutes.
+R Pikes Peak: Volkswagen Motorsport is seeking to break the existing Pikes Peak International Hill Climb electric car record - 8:57.118 minutes.
 They're bringing to Pikes Peak what looks like the sort of race car used in endurance racing, but with a fully electric drive train.
 The drive train supplies 500 kW (650 NM) of power output, a 0-60 miles/hr time of 2.25 seconds, and a top speed of about 150 miles/hr.
 The Pikes Peak hill-climb race is a twisty mountain route ending at over 14,000 feet at the top of Pikes Peak, in Colorado.
 The last several years electric vehicles have taken a larger and larger role.
 Scroll down to the bottom of this for technical specs and a full presentation.